 (Emperor Franz I)

-The Schönbrunn menagerie featured a circular design, radiating out from a central pavilion built in 1759.
-This layout can still be seen today in the southeast part of the modern zoo, just behind the main entrance.
-That original baroque pavilion still exists and now houses a restaurant:
+You can still see echoes of this layout today in the southeast part of the modern zoo, just behind the main entrance; that original Baroque pavilion now houses a restaurant.

-Some 200 years later, in 1770, the royal menagerie at Schönbrunn got its first elephant, beginning a long history with these animals that included one of the world’s very first zoo-born elephant calves.
-Today’s long elephant enclosure opened in 1996.
+A long history with these animals followed, eventually producing one of the world’s very first zoo-born calves.
+Today’s large elephant enclosure opened in 1996.

 Franz I’s collection remained private until a few years after his death: Schönbrunn opened to the outside world toward the end of the 1770s, thus beginning the Tiergarten’s 250-year history as a public zoo.